scivey/xact/README.md

 [effect]       Store Y at address A.
 ```

-The Generalized CAS interface allows for multiple preconditions and effects to be combined, so that the following can be performed as one atomic operation:
+The Generalized CAS API allows for multiple preconditions and effects to be combined, so that the following can be performed as one atomic operation:
 ```
 [precondition] The value at address A is expected to equal 10 [precondition] The value at address B is expected to be greater than 100